Elon Musk defiantly defends himself in Tesla tweet trial

 “I had no ill motive,” Musk said.
 “My intent was to do the right thing for all shareholders."

-When presented with texts and email indicating that a representative for the Saudi fund never pledged the money for a buyout of Tesla, Musk contended it was nothing more than the words of someone trying to backpedal from a previous pledge made in private.
+When presented with texts and email indicating that a representative for the Saudi fund had never pledged the money for a full buyout of Tesla, Musk contended it was nothing more than the words of someone trying to backpedal from a previous pledge made in private conversations.

-Not long after Porritt resumed questioning Tuesday, Musk again scoffed at the notion that his belief that he had the financial backing wasn't enough for him to tweet about a potential Tesla buyout.
+Not long after Porritt resumed his questioning Tuesday, Musk once again scoffed at the notion that his belief that he had the Saudi funding's financial backing wasn't enough for him to tweet about a potential Tesla buyout.

 “We are talking about the kingdom of Saudi Arabia," Musk testified.
 “They can buy Tesla several times over.
 This was not a large amount of money for them."

-That's something he didn't want to do, Musk said Tuesday, but showed he had the wherewithal to pull together purchases for expensive deals.
+That's something that Musk said Tuesday that he didn't want to do, but that it showed he had the wherewithal to pull together purchases for expensive deals.
+Musk's ownership of Twitter also has proved unpopular with Tesla shareholders who worry about him being distracted as the automaker faces more competition.
+Tesla's stock has lost about one-third of its value since Musk took over Twitter.

+Despite that downturn, the stock is still worth about seven times more than at the time of Musk's 2018 tweets, after adjusting for two splits that have since occurred.
+That opened the door for Musk to remind jurors Tuesday that any investor who held Tesla shares in August 2018 would have done “extremely well," had they just held on to the stock.

+“It would have been the best investment in the stock market," Musk said.